AhmetZamanis/UsedCarKicksClassification/Report.md

 Here, we decide the search space for each hyperparameter we want to tune.

-- We’ll tune `alpha` between a very small float value of 5e-5 and 0.5, though the optimal value is likely close to 0.
-Therefore, we will instruct Optuna to sample from the log domain:
+- We’ll tune `alpha` between a very small float value of 5e-5 and a relatively large value of 0.5, though the optimal value is likely close to 0.
+Therefore, we will instruct Optuna to sample from the log
+  domain:

   - The logarithm of the search space will be taken, values will be sampled from this space, and the exponent will be taken to return